Skip to content

 How It Works

-Because this optical technique is so effective, the Optical Thickness Gauge can collect and analyze the reflections from a sample as thin as 12 μm or as thick as 80 mm and simultaneously measure as many as 31 layers.
+Because this optical technique is so effective, the Optical Thickness Gauge can collect and analyze the reflections from a sample as thin as 12 μm to as thick as 80 mm and simultaneously measure as many as 31 layers.

 The Measurement Process

-(1) The Optical Thickness Gauge System includes a super-luminescent LED (SLED), interferometer assembly, and a digital signal processor (DSP) housed within a rugged rack mountable chassis.
+(1) The Optical Thickness Gauge System includes a super-luminescent LED (SLED), interferometer assembly, and a digital signal processor (DSP) housed within a rugged, rack-mountable chassis.

 (2) Light from the SLED is sent to the material under test through an optical probe that is connected to the OTG system by a flexible fiber-optic patch cord.